 The First Aid forms and Incident Report forms are kept in the Admin Office.
-The First Aider Ann Cole has copies also.
-The school will continue to monitor first aid incidents to check for patterns or emerging issues, which may be passed on the Governors Health and Safety/Premises Working Party.
+The school will continue to monitor First Aid incidents to check for patterns or emerging issues, and which will be reviewed by the Health and Safety Working Party.